rodrigogiraoserrao/ANNAPL/README.md

 ## How To Use

-Clone this repository to the directory `dir`, then fire up your interpreter and create a link with the `ANNAPL` namespace:
+Clone this repository to a directory, say `c:\tmp`, then fire up your interpreter and create a link with the `ANNAPL` namespace:

 ```
       ]create ANNAPL c:\tmp\ANNAPL